Childhood arthritis: Signs and symptoms

-The most common type of childhood arthritis, juvenile idiopathic arthritis (previously known as juvenile rheumatoid arthritis (JRA) or juvenile chronic arthritis (JCA)) can be divided into three main forms: The classification is based upon symptoms, number of joints involved and the presence of certain antibodies in the blood.
+The most common type, juvenile idiopathic arthritis (previously known as juvenile rheumatoid arthritis or juvenile chronic arthritis) can be divided into six main forms.
+The classification is based upon symptoms, number of joints involved and the presence of certain antibodies in the blood.
+However, some subtypes have overlapping clinical presentation in addition as the child grow older symptoms may change over time.
+The six subforms of juvenile idiopathic arthritis include: